-We have audited the accompanying financial report of Platinum Asset Management Limited (the Company), which comprises the Balance Sheet as at 30 June 2013, the Statement of Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the Directors' Declaration for Platinum Asset Management Limited (the consolidated entity).
+We have audited the accompanying financial report of Platinum Asset Management Limited (the Company), which comprises the Statement of Financial Position as at 30 June 2013, the Statement of Comprehensive Income, Statement of Changes in Equity and Statement of Cash Flows for the year ended on that date, a summary of significant accounting policies, other explanatory notes and the Directors' declaration for Platinum Asset Management Limited (the consolidated entity).
 The consolidated entity comprises the Company and the entities it controlled at year's end or from time to time during the financial year.